Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 We have only discussed the numbers of the sun protection level of the clothing when new.
 If your garment is cared for as the label directs, you should have a good life from the item.

-According to the customer service department of Coolibar brand, most garments have a life of 2 years if it is properly cared for.
+According to the customer service department of the Coolibar brand, most garments have a life of 2 years if it is properly cared for.
 Other brands have about 30 laundry times.
-It is important to follow the label directions.

 Garments will also be less protective if they show wear.
 If you have been wearing a backpack or a “fanny belt” you may have spots on your shirts where you have worn the fabric some.
 Your back could get a sunburn through those spots.